And God Said to Cain: Plot

-Dick learns the truth about his father and mother, but decides to side with Acombar either way.
+Dick reaches Hamilton and learns from him the truth about his father and stepmother Mary, but decides to side with Acombar either way.
 When Hamilton reaches their mansion, he shows up with Acombar's wife.
-She runs off to warn her husband, but just at that moment Dick enters.
+She runs off to warn her husband, but just at that moment Dick enters the room where Acombar is hold up.
 Thinking its Hamilton, Acombar turns and accidentally shoots and kills Dick.
-Acombar accuses his wife of death and kills her.
-Left alone, he looks for Hamilton in the mansion and, finds him surrounded by mirrors which hides his position.
+Enraged, Acombar accuses his wife of being responsible for Dick's death and kills her.
+Left alone, he looks for Hamilton in the mansion and finds him surrounded by mirrors which hides his position.
 During the gunfight, a fire breaks out in the mansion, while Hamilton manages to shoot and kill Acombar.
-His revenge completed, he leaves the city leaving all the gold accumulated by Acombar to the townsfolks to pay for the damages caused during his arrival.
+His revenge completed, the next day Hamilton leaves the city on horse, leaving all the gold accumulated by Acombar to the townsfolks to pay for the damages caused during his arrival and to rebuild everything.